 That was three weeks ago.
-Now 21 days into his 60 day plan, Greg admits he's getting a little tired of potatoes.
+Now 21 days into his 60 day plan, Greg admits he's getting a little tired of the tuber.

 "This morning I had hash browns for breakfast.
-I had mashed potatoes with ranch dressing mix for lunch.
-For dinner I had red potatoes broiled with olive oil and chives.
-Everything tasted great.
-But I do miss having different things.
+I had mashed potatoes seasoned with ranch dressing mix for lunch.
+And for dinner I had red potatoes broiled with olive oil and chives.
+Everything tasted great, but I do miss having some variety.
 Mostly I miss having dessert.
-I eat a piece of potato every night after dinner.
-I pretend it's a piece of chocolate."
+I eat a piece of potato every night after dinner and pretend it's a piece of chocolate."

-Greg's pleased with the attention that he's getting.
-He's pleased with the attention potatoes are getting.
+Greg's pleased with the attention that he's getting as a result.
+And he's pleased with the attention potatoes are getting.
 He's writing a daily blog about the experience.
 He's been interviewed for newspaper stories.
 He appeared on the local morning news last week.